1. What's the difference between a CNA and an LNA?

 12. If I have a past conviction on my record, can I still take the course?

-It is extremely important if you have had a past conviction, that you disclose it on your application.
+It is extremely important if you have had a past conviction, that you disclose it on your initial application.
 We run criminal record checks on all of our students.
-If it is dislosed ahead of time, our Coordinator will run your criminal record check early and will determine if you meet the eligibility requirements before you start the course.
+If it is disclosed ahead of time, our Coordinator will evaluate the charge(s) and will determine if you meet the eligibility requirements before you start the course.
 Please refer to our criminal record policy which states, "Individuals with a positive criminal record may have difficulty finding gainful employment in the healthcare field and may not be eligible for licensure.
-Because of this, LNA Health Careers has adopted a strict criminal record policy.
-Individuals with any misdemeanors within the past 3 years, repeat offenders, or with any felony convictions will not be accepted into the program.
-Individuals with vehicular convictions (ex.
-DUI) within the past 2 years will not be accepted into the program." (you can view the policy in it's entirety by clicking here.)
+Because of this, LNA Health Careers has adopted a strict criminal record policy and each applicant with any prior convictions will be evaluated on a case by case basis.
+However, individuals with any felony convictions will not be accepted into the program." (you can view the policy in its entirety by clicking here.)

 13. Do I have to wear scrubs for the class portion too?